mdahirel/SPINCITY-scientists-2024/README.md

 link to preprint: upcoming

 This folder is a RStudio project folder, and the script uses the `here` package (see also [here](https://github.com/jennybc/here_here)) to further ensure all files paths are relative.

+See the READMEs in the various subfolders for details on files.